hallilibas-if/MalCode/README.md

 ## Requirements

-- PostgreSQL 14 or later
+- PostgreSQL 12 or later for the current schema.
+PostgreSQL 14+ is recommended for a production deployment.
 - `psql`
 - Optional: Docker, if you do not already have PostgreSQL running locally